-The writer in me longs to communicate and reveal conflict; the yogi in me longs to be in silent and be in unity.
+The writer in me longs to communicate and reveal conflict; the yogi in me longs to be in silence and unity.
 My first travels to the Himalayas brought to the surface the tensions between these two dimensions of my being.

-When I journeyed to the Himalayas for a yoga immersion in the Fall 2017, I received a golden opportunity to travel with a master yogi.
+When I journeyed to the Himalayas for a yoga immersion in the Fall 2017, I received a golden opportunity to travel with a well-known yogi and his students.
 My job was to pen down and transcribe his teachings.
-My writing journey and my yogic journey finally received an opportunity to merge.
+I thought that my writing journey and my yogic journey finally received an opportunity to merge.

 I am generally reserved.

 I get to know people intimately before I am ready to share.
 When I started to open up to this group of